 Welcome to my blog, “Genealogy Certification: A Personal Journey.”
 My name is Jill Morelli, CG(sm).
 I blog because when I decided to apply for Board for Certification of Genealogists (BCG) certification, I thought I would have something to say.
 I thought the journey of educating myself to become qualified to submit a portfolio might be of interest to others.
 After two years of work, two and a half years of being “on the clock,” I submitted my portfolio and three months later BCG notified me that I had exhibited the suitable standards to be conferred the designation of Certified Genealogist (R) .

 During that period of self-education, I devoted myself to genealogical research.
-Initially the focus of the company was client work but I have now shifted to writing and lecturing.
+Initially the focus was on client, work but I have now shifted more towards writing and lecturing.
 I shifted the moment I received my first (very modest) checks for both.

 I am a “Roots” genealogist; I started tracing my family tree shortly after the Roots series was on television but I have always been interested in history.
 I especially like the aspect of comparing and contrasting the macro historical events that you learn in school with the micro historical events of our ancestors.